MetaOSINT/MetaOSINT.github.io/index.md

     <p style="color:#8b786f;font-size:16px">MO visualizes top OSINT sources - based on tens of thousands of citations on dozens of OSINT tool & resource lists - saving valuable time during OSINT investigations.</p>

     <p style="color:#8b786f;font-size:16px">MO analyzed a staggering <strong>17,000 source links</strong> appearing on nearly 30 lists of OSINT tools & resources.
-MO visualizes the overlap among these source lists - it highlights the "top" resources, based on total number of mutual/shared citations.
+MO visualizes the overlap among these source lists, highlighting the "top" resources based on total number of shared citations.
 In total, more than <strong>11,000 unique OSINT resources were identified</strong> on the 28 evaluated lists alone.
-MO ultimately provides and visualizes the top among these resources - the <strong>4,817 resources</strong> cited multiple times across these lists.</p>
+MO ultimately considers the top among these resources - the <strong>4,817 resources</strong> cited multiple times across these lists.</p>

      <p style="color:#8b786f;font-size:16px">We expect MO will have two primary uses: </p>